-NLI: What were you doing (job, school, life) before you enrolled at NLI?
+NLI: What were you doing before you enrolled at National Laser Institute?

-NLI: What led to your decision to enroll at NLI?
+NLI: What led to your decision to enroll at National Laser Institute?

-NLI: What surprised you most about being a student at NLI?
+NLI: What surprised you most about being a student at National Laser Institute?

 SY: Honestly?
 It was how well we as students were treated.
-We were treated as equals and the entire staff genuinely wanted us to fully grasp this field.
+We were treated as equals, and the entire staff genuinely wanted us to grasp this field fully.
 I was surprised how well every educator was able to bring a different view to the table—yet all the different teaching styles still coincided with each other to make it click.

 NLI: If you had a few words of inspiration for others considering a career in the medical aesthetics industry, what would they be?